OmarTariq612/Assignment_College/README.md

 ## **The requirements**

-To run this project you should have python interpeter installed on your device, you can download the latest version from [here](https://www.python.org/downloads/ "Download Python"), also you should use `pip` to install the required packages for this project you just need to put these commands on the terminal
+To run this project you should have python interpreter installed on your device, you can download the latest version from [here](https://www.python.org/downloads/ "Download Python"), also you should use `pip` to install the required packages for this project you just need to put these commands on the terminal

 * To install `pyttsx3` use the command below